J.D. Davis Preview, Player Props: Giants vs. Padres

-On Thursday, J.D.
-Davis (.324 slugging percentage in past 10 games, with zero homers) and the San Francisco Giants play the San Diego Padres, whose starting pitcher will be Pedro Avila.
+On Friday, J.D.
+Davis (.257 on-base percentage in past 10 games, 64 points below season-long percentage) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Michael Wacha.
 First pitch is at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Reds.
+He had a hitless performance in his previous game (0-for-4) against the Padres.

 J.D.
 Davis Game Info & Props vs. the Padres